Constraints on the Dimensionality of Space: Conclusions

 \section{Conclusions}

 For the building blocks of our universe to do more than simply scatter off one another, there must be situations in which it is energetically advantageous for these to couple, and to thus form more complex structures.
 The constraints derived in this paper provide a simplified tool for analyzing the Euclidean spatial dimensions where such behavior can arise.
 The expected results for the Coulomb and gravitational interactions, as well as the Yukawa potential, can be derived from these constraints.
-When applied to situations where multiple forces act on the same objects, these constraints allow for more spatial dimensions than the 3 spatial dimensions one would normally expect.
-The utility of this constraint in determining the allowed dimensionality of our universe could have far ranging implications from elementary particle physics to cosmology.
+When applied to situations where multiple forces act on the same objects, these constraints allow for more spatial dimensions than the 3 spatial dimensions one would normally expect, and the higher dimensional phenomena described in this paper provide a means of searching for regions of the universe with differing dimensionality, as well as a description of some of the physics for such regions of space.
+The utility of these constraints in determining the allowed dimensionality of our universe could have far ranging implications from elementary particle physics to cosmology.
+[14]

-Although we have limited our discussion to regions of our universe which can be characterized, at least approximately, as Euclidean, it appears possible to extend these arguments to General Relativity as will will discuss elsewhere.
+Although we have limited our discussion to regions of our universe which can be characterized, at least approximately, as Euclidean [9-13], it appears possible to extend these arguments to General Relativity as will be discussed elsewhere.